ArnelaOmbasa/OS_Shell/OS_Shell/README.md

 3. Task5.txt ---> contains answers to the questions of task 1.5 <br />
 4. shell.c <br />
 5. task3.c file <br/>
-6. mydirectory ---> directory made by us with mkdir command